robertZaufall/mindmanager_ai/readme.md

 After a while, the image will be opened and also stored in the MindManager-Library `Images`-folder.
 Unfortunately, on macOS the image cannot automatically be inserted into the map or added to a topic due to insufficient library support.
 On Windows the image can be automatically set as the background image of the map.

 The results from the generation process are best with `FLUX.1`, good with `DALL-E 3` and `SD3.5`.
 Prompt crafting/engineering is still in progress.
 The filename is enriched with the generation **seed** where this feature is supoported.
 This seed is useful if you want to generate similar images (e.g. with different prompt). `DALL-E 3` does not support a seed value anymore (by the time of writing).
 The prompt for image generation can optionally be optimized using a LLM call.
 Images can also be generated locally on macOS with Apple Silicon using the native `Apple MLX` framework.

+Recently there are more image generation plattforms trending. `Black Forrest Labs`, `Ideogram AI` and `Recraft AI` image generation from mindmaps is already implemented and the results are amazing.

 ### Generation using text summarization (eg. PDF to mindmap)
 Put the files into the `input`-folder and use the action `pdf_mindmap`.
 The PDF files are first converted to markdown (MD) format.
 'Reference' sections are removed as these contain no information but take a lot of tokens (e.g. arXiv papers).
 No OCR takes place by now.
 Tables are removed and the content will be highly sanitized by removing irrelevant characters, code blocks, href-links, whitespace etc.
 Still lots of input-tokens are needed in order to summarize the text by the LLM.
 These models have been tested and are working by now: `GPT-4o`, `o1-preview`, `o1-mini`, `Gemini 1.5`, `Claude 3.5 Haiku` and `Claude 3.5 Sonnet`.
 There is no local LLM model using Ollama working for me by now.

+`Sonnet 3.5` lately supports native `PDF` processing, which is also implemented (action `pdfsimple_mindmap`).

+### Text generation from mindmaps (argumentation article, glossary)
+Generation of larger text outputs needs a model with an higher max-token value like `GPT-4o`, `Gemini Flash`, `Sonnet 3.5`.
+Results are very good, most of the time.

 ## LLM systems
 ### Azure OpenAI / OpenAI